Environmental health practitioner

 - good report-writing skills

-- the ability to be assertive, diplomatic and sensitive to other people's views
+- the ability to be assertive yet diplomatic and sensitive to other people's views

 - a methodical, careful approach to gathering facts and assessing evidence

-- the ability to work to tight deadlines and under pressure
+- the ability to work under pressure and to meet deadlines

-- good time-management and organisational skills, including being able to manage your own workload well
+- good time management and organisational skills to manage your workload effectively

-- a full UK driving licence - required for most positions.
+- a full UK driving licence - required for most positions as there is regular travel.

 Work experience

-Local authorities may offer short periods of work experience and you may be able to work shadow an experienced practitioner to find out more about the profession.
+Local authorities may offer internships or short periods of work experience, and you may be able to work shadow an experienced practitioner to find out more about the profession.

 Find out more about the different kinds of work experience and internships that are available.